Assessing hierarchies by their consistent segmentations: A co-optimality tool for optimization

 Given a quality measure $\,0 \!\leqslant\! {\cal M} \!\leqslant\!
-1$ over $\cal S,$ we refer to a family $\{{\cal Q}_{_{\omega}}\},\omega \!\in\!
+1$ over $\cal S,$ we refer to a family $\{{\cal Q}_{_{\omega}}\} \,\omega \!\in\!
 [0,1]$ of measures over $\cal S,$ as a {\em family of auxiliary measures for} $\cal M$ if $\{{\cal Q}_{_{\omega}}\}$ contains at least one measure ${\cal Q}_{_{\!\omega'}}$ that is co-optimal with $\cal M$ over $\cal S,$ and there is some iterative process that finds ${\cal Q}_{_{\!\omega'}}$ from $\{{\cal Q}_{_{\omega}}\}.$ We refer to ${\cal Q}_{_{\!\omega'}}$ as a {\em co-optimal auxiliary measure}, and we refer to an algorithm that can optimize every member of $\{{\cal Q}_{_{\omega}}\}$ as an {\em auxiliary algorithm}.

-\begin{remark} $\!$In scheme \ref{sch:main}$,$ the auxiliary algorithm is written in the most general form: $\argmax\,{\cal Q}_{_{\omega}}.$ In the sequel, it will be used for optimizing the Jaccard index of a segmentation.
-The scheme and the proof hold also when the optimization is constrained, e.g., by a consistency type and a constraint on the size of $\,{\cal{N}}_s.$ \end{remark}
+In scheme \ref{sch:main}$,$ the auxiliary algorithm is written in the most general form: $\argmax\,{\cal Q}_{_{\omega}}.$ In the next section, we provide a family of auxiliary measures and corresponding auxiliary algorithms, suitable for optimizing the Jaccard index, for different consistencies and constraints of the node set size.